DaveBackus/Data_Bootcamp_Book/intro.md

 ## Everyone likes Python

 Python isn't just a useful language, it's one people like.
-We're talking about programmers here, for the most part, but even us novices find that its casual simplicity makes coding fun.
-See, for example, this classic [xkcd cartoon](https://xkcd.com/353/).
+We're talking about programmers here, for the most part, but even us novices find that its casual simplicity [makes coding fun](https://xkcd.com/353/).

 Writer and programmer Paul Ford [puts it this way](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/):